What Is a Welding Respirator? (N95, P100, and PAPRs)

 The N95 and the P100 filters are the most popular ones.

 Is N95 good for welding?

 There are replaceable filters that have a larger filter surface area and a longer service life.
 Furthermore, their protective cases offer higher resistance to physical damage, heat, liquids, and sparks.
-However, they are bulkier and will not fit all welding helmets.
+However, they are bulkier and will not fit under all helmets.

 When to replace the respirator’s filters?

-Here is when you replace the respirator’s filters:
+Let’s see when you replace the filters:

 - Each filter manufacturer or workshop establishes a specific replacement schedule for each filter.